timhwang21/persona-api-mcp/SETUP.md

 This guide provides detailed setup instructions for the Persona API MCP Server, including API key configuration and Claude Code integration.

+> **📁 Important**: This repository must be cloned adjacent to the `persona-web` repository for proper OpenAPI symlink functionality.

 ## Prerequisites

 ### System Requirements